 Steps:

 Bonus: Repeat on multiple nights.
-An unexplained event once is curiosity; repeated events under controlled conditions is investigation.
+An unexplained event once is curiosity; repeated events under controlled conditions is a solid investigation.

 🧰 PIMN’s Scientific Ground Rules